Fazil711/Fazil711/README.md

 - 🔭 I’m currently working on Android Develpoment
-- ⚡ Fun fact: T-rex is more close to us as T-rex is to stegosaurus
+- ⚡ Fun fact: T-rex is more close to us than T-rex is to stegosaurus

 #### &#128161; Techs & Tools